-Minerva House is committed to developing the whole child through socialisation, nurturing creativity, respect, healthy living, love of nature, cognitive growth and physical activity.
+Minerva House is committed to developing the whole child through nurturing creativity, physical activity, healthy living, te reo and tikanga, love of nature, socialisation and cognitive growth.

-We incorporate art into every aspect of our curriculum.
+Art is incorporated into every aspect of our curriculum.
 In addition to its academic purpose, art is a means of personal expression.
-Our designated arts room provides opportunities to become creative throughout the day, either alone or as a group.

 Drama engages the imagination, makes learning purposeful and promotes critical thinking so that children can formulate and express their own opinions.
-A child in acting out roles is learning compassion and tolerance for others’ feelings and viewpoints.
-Drama takes place in our well equipped multi-purpose room.
+A child when acting out roles is learning compassion and tolerance for other’s feelings and viewpoints.

 Music plays an important part at Minerva House.
-We sing songs and listen to the music of famous composers.
-The children learn rhythm and are able to join in using a wide range of percussion and other simple instruments.
-Rhythmic exercises involve motor skills and here, once again, our spacious multi-purpose room provides the perfect environment.
+Through singing songs and listening to composers, children learn rhythm and are able to join in using percussion and a variety of musical instruments.

 Love of nature:

-In our John Allen designed outdoor play area, children are encouraged to explore nature in the form of sand, water, mud, trees, rocks, bushes and little creatures.
-A mix of paths, inclines, hillocks, fences and varied elevations inspires children to engage in all sorts of creative explorations, ranging from the care for a vegetable garden to digging up an earth worm.
+Our outdoor play area is one where children are encouraged to explore nature in the form of sand, water, mud, trees, rocks, plants and insects.
+A mix of paths, inclines, hillocks, fences and varied elevations inspires children to engage in a variety of creative explorations – ranging from the care of a vegetable garden to digging up earth worms during our “Garden Guru” sessions.